 The 2013 Code of Practices introduces a new provision on Provenance Claims (COP 12).
-This new provision enables Members that make Provenance Claims to have these audited as part of their RJC Code of Practices Certification.
-It does not require Members to make Provenance Claims.
+This new provision enables members that make Provenance Claims to have these audited as part of their RJC Code of Practices Certification.
+It does not require members to make Provenance Claims.

-Since publishing the 2013 COP, RJC has received interest from some Members in implementing the Provenance Claims provision in conjunction with the 2009 COP.
-Some Members have upcoming audits, or are participating in specific company programs (for example, the Signet Responsible Sourcing Protocol – SRSP – for gold, and the De Beers Best Practice Principles – BPP – for diamonds), and would like to use the Provenance Claims provision earlier in order to address supply chain due diligence type claims as part of their RJC audit.
+Since publishing the 2013 COP, RJC has received interest from some members in implementing the Provenance Claims provision in conjunction with the 2009 COP.
+Some members have upcoming audits, or are participating in specific company programs (for example, the Signet Responsible Sourcing Protocol – SRSP – for gold, and the De Beers Best Practice Principles – BPP – for diamonds), and would like to use the Provenance Claims provision earlier in order to address supply chain due diligence type claims as part of their RJC audit.

 - Download this Fact Sheet to find out how RJC Members can choose to ‘bolt-on’ a Provenance Claims assessment into a 2009 COP audit: RJC Provenance Claims Bolt-on – Fact Sheet – October 2014

-- RJC Standards Guidance – Provenance Claims chapter
+- Standards Guidance – Provenance Claims chapter

 - Or download a copy of the slides: RJC Provenance Claims Training Module